m-riley04/EECS447-Database-Project/sql/stored_procedures/README.md

 # stored_procedures
 This directory is used for containing stored procedures.
 A stored procedure is SQL code that is saved and can be reused *within SQL*.
-If you need more information on what a stored procedure is, go [here](https://www.w3schools.com/sql/sql_stored_procedures.asp).
+If you need more information on what a stored procedure is, go [here](https://www.w3schools.com/sql/sql_stored_procedures.asp) or [here for MariaDB specific](https://mariadb.com/kb/en/create-procedure/).

 # Naming Conventions
 - Each script FILE must be prefixed with "sp_".